-The European Banking Authority (EBA) published today its final Guidelines on credit institutions' credit risk management practices and accounting for expected credit losses.
+The European Banking Authority (EBA) launched today a consultation on draft Guidelines on credit institutions' credit risk management practices and accounting for expected credit losses; it follows the publication of Guidance by the Basel Committee in December 2015 on the same matter.
 These Guidelines aim at ensuring sound credit risk management practices associated with the implementation and on-going application of the accounting for expected credit losses.
-The Guidelines are part of the EBA's work on the implementation of IFRS 9 and its interaction with prudential requirements and build on the Guidance published by the Basel Committee on the same matter.
+The consultation will run until 26 October 2016.

-A significant number of credit institutions in the EU apply the IFRS standards, which for the accounting periods beginning on or after 1 January 2018 require the measurement of impairment loss provisions to be based on an expected credit loss accounting model (IFRS 9) rather than on an incurred loss accounting model (IAS 39).
+A significant number of credit institutions in the EU apply the IFRS Standards which will eventually require the measurement of impairment loss provisions to be based on an expected credit loss accounting model rather than on an incurred loss accounting model.
 The EBA welcomes this approach on credit loss provisioning, as it should also contribute in addressing the G20's concerns about the issue of the ‘too little, too late' recognition of credit losses and improve the accounting recognition of credit losses by incorporating a broader range of credit information.

 The EBA has developed these Guidelines on its own initiative in accordance with Article 16 of Regulation (EU) No 1093/2010 which envisages that the Authority shall issue guidelines with a view to ensuring the common, uniform and consistent application of Union law and to establish consistent, efficient and effective supervisory practices within the European System of Financial Supervision.